pkic/pkimm/categories/compliance/_index.md

 # 3 - Compliance

-Compliance refers to the ability of an organization to adhere to relevant laws, regulations, and standards related to the scope of the public key infrastructure.
-A properly implemented PKI Compliance program ensures that an organization's PKI is protected from threats and risks that could result in financial loss, reputation damage, legal liabilities, or eventually in the loss of trust.
+Compliance refers to the ability of an organization to adhere to relevant laws, regulations, and standards related to the scope of the PKI.
+A properly implemented PKI Compliance program ensures that an organization's PKI is protected from threats and risks that could result in financial loss, reputational damage, legal liabilities, or eventually in the loss of trust.

-Compliance process helps to manage PKI in a way that meets legal and regulatory requirements, and that information is used and protected appropriately, according to defined and documented policies and practices statements.
+The compliance process helps to manage a PKI in a way that meets legal and regulatory requirements, and ensures information is used and protected appropriately, according to defined and documented policies and practices statements.

 Compliance is important for several reasons, including:
 - It supports the risk management process associated with the PKI assets